 5.1.1 Description

 3GPP aerial features are activated based on "aerial subscription" flag specified in Rel-15.
-This implies that an operator using these features will provide drone users with USIMs that are associated to a user profile with the "aerial subscription" flag set.
+This implies that an operator using these features will provide UAV users with USIMs that are associated to a user profile with the "aerial subscription" flag set.